 It prints the startup log message:

 The Pi 4B isn't as peppy as the 2.3GHz i7 Mac Mini, but it is plenty fast, and takes much less space at the scope.
 I have been asked why I don't run Ekos and the server both on the Pi, and to that I have to say Indi is a client-server app.
 I use a Linux box with its scads of memory and three monitors as the Client in the house, and the Pi, with its small size and more than adequate power as the server at the telescope.
-The Mac Pro handles plate solving, running scripts to move the image files to their final directories, autofocusing, etc. The Pi handles mirror alignment, polar alignment, and the interfaces to camera, telescope and focuser.
+The Linux box handles plate solving, running scripts to move the image files to their final directories, autofocusing, etc. The Pi handles mirror alignment, polar alignment, and the interfaces to camera, telescope and focuser.
 The network takes care of getting the images back to the client nicely.

 The Pi 4B generates some heat, getting to 54°C indoors when nearly idle.
 I decided to try to solve the problem by drilling holes in the top cover and installing an Argon40 fan hat.
 The fan just clears the cover, so when it runs with the cover on, it makes much more noise than when the cover is off.
 But this is going to be run outside, so I really want the cover on.
 To keep the leaves out of the fan, if nothing else.